Types of flea treatments

 Use a flea comb to test for fleas

-Step 1: healthy from the inside – supplements for flea resistance
+Step 1: supplements for flea resistance

-Fleacombing, spraying, powdering, and shampooing
+Flea combing, spraying, powdering, and shampooing

 Flea combing removes live fleas crawling on your pet, along with any flea dirt and eggs.
 Shampooing suffocates fleas and washes away the skin flakes that attract them.
 Use a pet-specific shampoo so you don’t strip away the beneficial oils building up on the skin.
 Another natural method of flea control on your animal uses pungent essential oils to chase them away.
-The pure neem oil in All The Best Oatmeal And Neem Oil Pet Shampoo provides relief from the itching, biting, and scratching that is associated with fleas and ticks.
+Neem oil kills and repels fleas and ticks.
 Other insect-repelling essential oils are cedar, orange, citronella, pennyroyal, eucalyptus, and lavender.
-Some animals, especially cats, can be sensitive to them, so apply sparingly, especially around the head.
-Excessive drooling is a common indication that the mixture is too strong.
-You can try diluting with water to reduce the pungency.
-A completely non-toxic way to flea-treat a dog or a cat topically is to dust the skin with food-grade Diatomaceous Earth.
+Cats are especially sensitive to essential oils, so apply sparingly or consider using an alternative method of flea control.
+Another way to flea-treat a dog or a cat topically is to lightly dust the skin with food-grade diatomaceous earth.
 The inert microscopic crystals dry fleas out and clog their breathing holes, causing them to die eventually, but it’s not harmful if licked or ingested by you or your pet.
 Use in a well-ventilated area to limit inhalation.